-TBD - To be determined, 2015, 2016 and 2017 penalties are currently in calculation dispute phase.
+TBD=to be determined.
+2015, 2016, 2017 and 2018 penalties in dispute,

-^{} Reflects most recent correspondence from ACF and estimated penalty relief provided for "significant progress" towards WPR target, and the "ripple effect" impact of a penalty reduction in any given year effecting the penalty calculation/amount in following years.
+\ Reflects most recent correspondence from ACF

+\\ Includes penalty relief provided for "significant progress" towards WPR target, and the "ripple effect" impact of a penalty reduction in any given year effecting the penalty calculation/amount in following years.